rtbrick/bngblaster/docsrc/sources/configuration/streams.rst

 The options ``access-ipv4-source-address`` and ``access-ipv6-source-address``
-can be used to test the BNG RPF functionality with traffic sent from source addresses different then those assigned to the client.
+can be used to test the BNG RPF functionality with traffic sent from source addresses different than those assigned to the client.